ric2b/Vivaldi-browser/chromium/docs/website/site/blink/origin-trials/running-an-origin-trial/index.md

 feature ships).
 That said, there are situations where it is beneficial to allow experimentation to continue beyond the planned end date of the trial.

-There two general cases where experimentation may continue beyond the planned end date:
+There are two general cases where experimentation may continue beyond the planned end date:

 1. Unexpected delays in releasing